pingcap/docs/tidb-cloud/import-csv-files.md

 3. Provide the following information for the source CSV files:

+    - **Location**: select **Amazon S3**.
     - **Data Format**: select **CSV**.
     - **Bucket URI**: select the bucket URI where your CSV files are located.
     - **Bucket Access** (This field is visible only for AWS S3): you can use either an AWS access key or an AWS Role ARN to access your bucket.
 For more information, see [Configure Amazon S3 access](/tidb-cloud/config-s3-and-gcs-access.md#configure-amazon-s3-access).
-        - **AWS Access Keys**: enter the AWS access key ID, AWS secret access key, and AWS session token.
+        - **AWS Access Keys**: enter the AWS access key ID and AWS secret access key.
         - **AWS Role ARN**: enter the AWS Role ARN value.

-4. If you need to edit the CSV configurations, click **Edit CSV configuration** to update the CSV-specific configurations, including separator, delimiter, header, `backslash escape`, and `trim last separator`.
+4. If you need to edit the CSV configurations, click **Edit CSV configuration** to update the CSV-specific configurations.
 For more information, see [CSV Configurations for Importing Data](/tidb-cloud/csv-config-for-import-data.md).

     > **Note:**
     >